marcbenosa/fadboilerplate/README.md

 *  Pull down WordPress core using wp cli
    `wp core download`
 *  Clone the repo into the wp-content/themes/ folder
 *  Remove the git folder
 *  Rename the theme folder
 *  Edit helpers/renameall.py to handle all the file and filename renames
 *  Run helpers/renameall.py
 *  Edit wp-content/themes/mytheme/wp-config-local.php to match the site URL and database credentials
 *  Edit helpers/wp_init.sh with your needs and credentials
 *  Run helpers/wp_init.sh

+## To Run - beta
+*We are still working on the build & run process - this may not behave 100% as expected*
+* `npm run develop` will run the scss linter, compiler, and autoprefixer, in that order, then will watch for changes.

 ## Theme Folder Structure
 **fadboilerplate**

 *  **/acf-json**
    Stores JSON files for ACF fields.
 [ACF Local JSON](https://www.advancedcustomfields.com/resources/local-json/)
 *  **/bin**